tomerm/MLClassification/TrainAndTest/README.md

-bertPath | <.../pytorch_bert.gz> | Relative path to the gz file, containing pre-trained BERT model bertOutPath | <path> | Path to the folder with resulting BERT files showMetrics | yes/no | Need to show testing results (model's metrics) kfold | 10 | Number of cross-validation loops pSize | 0.2 | Size of the testing set in each loop of cross-validation process.
+bertPath | <.../pytorch_bert.gz> | Relative path to the gz file, containing pre-trained BERT model bertOutPath | <path> | Path to the folder with resulting BERT files showMetrics | yes/no | Need to show testing results (model's metrics) kfold | 10 | Number of cross-validation cycles vSave | yes/no | Need to save datasets, correpond to the cross-validation cycle with the best results cvPath | <path> | Path to the folder containing datasets used in cross-validation cycle with the best results

-**TBD: currently cross-validation isn't realized.**

 ## Collector
 _Collector_ is a process which, if required, can perform the following tasks: